Carnosine: benefits, dosage, contraindications

 Muscle carnosine metabolism and beta-alanine supplementation in relation to exercise and training

-Dry Skin ✪✪✪✪✪
+Dry skin ✪✪✪✪✪

-A preliminary clinical study conducted in diabetic adults with severe foot skin dryness shows that using a cream containing 5% urea, 0.5% arginine, and 0.01% carnosine twice daily for 8 months improves skin hydration and reduces xerosis compared to a control emollient cream.
-The carnosine cream reduced xerosis by 91% compared to baseline, versus a 23% reduction with the control cream. a0 Xerosis is a condition characterized by extreme skin dryness.
-It is more common in diabetics due to dehydration and decreased blood circulation.
+A preliminary clinical study conducted in diabetic adults suffering from severe dryness of the skin of the foot shows that the use of a cream containing 5% urea, 0.5% arginine and 0.01% carnosine twice daily for 8 months improves skin hydration and reduces xerosis compared with a control emollient cream.
+The carnosine cream reduced xerosis by 91% compared with baseline, versus a 23% reduction with the control cream.nnXerosis is a condition characterized by extreme dryness of the skin.
+It is more common in people with diabetes due to dehydration and reduced blood circulation.nn

 Posologie